Global Analysis - June 2002

 Contents of this Section:

-This is a break in the document The data presented in this report are preliminary.
+The data presented in this report are preliminary.
 Ranks and anomalies may change as more complete data are received and processed.
 The most current data may be accessed via the Global Surface Temperature Anomalies page.
-This is a break in the document

 The June 2002 mean temperature was above the 1988-2002 average across Europe, much of the United States and the eastern half of Asia as shown in the adjacent map of blended satellite and in-situ data.
 Much cooler than average temperatures occurred across most of Argentina, southern Chile and parts of central Russia.
 The mean position of upper level ridges and troughs of low pressure (depicted by positive and negative 500 millibar height anomalies), are generally reflected by areas of positive and negative temperature anomalies at the surface, respectively.
 Warmer-than-average sea surface temperatures were observed throughout the tropical Pacific during June, as weak El Niño conditions developed.
 Global Blended Temperature in June 2002